microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 ##### Parameters
 Parameter | Description.
 ----|----
-DmfModule | An open DMF_BufferPool Module handle.
+DmfModule | An open sink-mode DMF_BufferPool Module handle.
 ClientBuffer | The given DMF_BufferPool buffer to add to the list.
 TimerExpirationMilliseconds | The given timeout value which indicates how long the buffer will remain in the list before being automatically removed.
 TimerExpirationCallback | The given callback that is called when the given buffer is automatically removed from the list.
 Race conditions associated with the removal are properly handled.